moksamedia/MessageDrop/README.txt

 -------------------------------------------

 MessageDrop is a location-based or location-aware messaging iPhone app.
+Users can "drop" messages for other users at specific locations.

-The basic functionality of the program is operational; although, the interface is probably below the rigorous eye-candy standards of most iPhone applications.
-I began working on it several years ago and stopped development when I got a job and realized that I wasn't going to buy an iPhone any time soon.
+The basic functionality of the program is operational, although the interface is probably below the rigorous eye-candy standards of most iPhone applications.
 I am making the source code available on github because the application demonstrates a few useful functions, such as:

 - Using php to expose a web service
 - Using php to interface with a MySQL database
 - Using NSURLRequest & NSURLConnection to send data via POST